ImagineInfinity/Ideas/Ethics.md

 ## Rules

 ### Rule of autonomy - freedom to
-* Controling people (taking away their autonomy) decreases their dignity.
+* Controling people (removing choice, reducing their autonomy) decreases their dignity.
     * To be more precise, the controling of a person is inversly proportional to dignity of a person.
 * Increasing a persons autonomy increases their dignity.
     * By this I mean that the more choices a person has, the more dignity they have.
 These choices are the choices that they make with infinite knowledge, intelligence, and thinking time.